Qubes-Community/Contents/docs/user-setups/taradiddles/README.md

 Custom default template with libreoffice, thunderbird, ...

-- VM 'work': firewalled, ssh to known hosts and to mail server; used for emails/office work and storing non confidential documents.
+- VM 'work': firewalled, ssh to known hosts and to mail server; used for emails/office work, storing non confidential documents, and terminals (with [tmux](https://en.wikipedia.org/wiki/Tmux)).
 - VM 'banking': firewalled, only a few IPs allowed; used only for e-banking
 - VM 'halftrusted': used only for e-shopping
 - VM 'private': not networked; used for opening and storing private documents